byte-physics/igortest/docu/sphinx/source/flags.rst

 Background Monitor Modes
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The following constants are used with :cpp:func:`RegisterUTFMonitor`.
+The following constants are used with :cpp:func:`RegisterIUTFMonitor`.
 They define the condition how multiple user tasks states are evaluated.

 .. doxygengroup:: IUTFBackgroundMonModes